 All employees and directors will take all steps necessary to ensure their compliance with the standards set forth in this Code.
 If there are instances of non-compliance, regardless of how identified, all employees and directors are required to ensure timely and reasonable remediation of such non-compliance and ensure that adequate steps are taken to prevent the recurrence and/or future occurrences of non-compliance.
 All managerial personnel are responsible for the necessary distribution of this Code to ensure employee knowledge and compliance.

 Any employee who violates the provisions of this Code or applicable law will be subject to disciplinary action up to and including termination.

-- a reprimand (noted in the employee’s personnel records);
+- A reprimand (noted in the employee’s personnel record);

 Reporting Procedures and Other Inquiries